cemakpolat/gotutorials-codes/chapter-11/log-analysis/README.md

-Okay, let's implement the first example from Chapter 11, the "Log Analysis Tool," as a complete project with tests.
-This project will focus on reading, parsing, filtering, and analyzing log files, while incorporating unit tests to validate the core logic.

-**Project: Log Analysis Tool with Tests**
+## Project: Log Analysis Tool with Tests

 This project will create a command-line tool that analyzes log files, allowing users to filter log entries based on a given keyword and output the count of log entries based on their severity.
 The tool will also include unit tests to ensure the core analysis logic functions correctly.